stuehmer/davical/scripts/readme.md

 ### run

+simple

 `php mail_handler.php`

+sent invitation or update of mail

+`php mail_handler.php --invite-all`

+handle reply of invitation

+`cat /var/mails/email_with_example_reply_of_invitation.eml | php mail_handler.php --stdin`
+`php mail_handler.php --file=/var/mails/email_with_example_reply_of_invitation.eml`

 ### params

 *   --fmail=path
     - read file with attendee email as vCalendar
 *   --stdin
     - read stdin with attendee email as vCalendar
 *   --invite-all
     - send invitation all remote attendee
 *   --SERVER_NAME=example.org
     - name of server which is runing this script
     - important when you have more instacies of DAViCal in one server
     - and you have config.php separate for each server like config-example.org.php
 *   --save-sent-invitation=false/true
-        - default true, after send invitation is stored in db and no send more
+    - default true, after send invitation is changed status in db and no send again
+    - good for debug

 ### config